rubygems/rubygems.github.io/_posts/2020-11-16-october-rubygems-update.md

 ## RubyGems.org News

-This month we implemented a [bulk update to RubyGem downloads count](https://github.com/rubygems/rubygems.org/pull/2527) to reduce the processing time for `FastlyLogProcessor` by about 95%, up to 40 seconds.
+This month we implemented a [bulk update to RubyGem downloads count](https://github.com/rubygems/rubygems.org/pull/2527) to reduce the average processing time for `FastlyLogProcessor` by about 20 seconds.
 We studied an old HackerOne Report and proposed a solution for it that will get implemented into RubyGems.org.

 We also made the following changes and improvements:

-* imported Fastly rubygems.org production configuration to Terraform. - [#4](https://github.com/rubygems/rubygems-terraform/pull/4)
+* imported Fastly rubygems.org production configuration to Terraform.
-* updated Fastly `vcl` to unset X-Forwarded-Host from requests to fix a HO report. - [#5](https://github.com/rubygems/rubygems-terraform/pull/5)
+* updated Fastly `vcl` to unset X-Forwarded-Host from requests to fix a HO report.
-* added regex whitelist for URL on honeycomb logs export to ensure we don't inadvertently send any sensitive information. - [#7](https://github.com/rubygems/rubygems-terraform/pull/7)
+* added regex whitelist for URL on honeycomb logs export to ensure we don't inadvertently send any sensitive information.
 * fixed total count shown on search pagination. - [#2526](https://github.com/rubygems/rubygems.org/pull/2526)
 * rebased and updated a PR to separate the edit profile and account settings, making options like MFA registration easier to find. - [#2537](https://github.com/rubygems/rubygems.org/pull/2537)
-* updated `staging.rubygems.org` to support **TLS 1.3** as recommended by the most recent TLS documentation of Fastly.
+* updated [staging.rubygems.org](staging.rubygems.org) to support **TLS 1.3** as recommended by the most recent TLS documentation of Fastly.
 * created a support ticket on Fastly to request a limit increase on TLS certificates and enable the limited offering of GlobalSign certificates.
 * updated **DMARC** record of rubygems.org to use Slack group and Postmarkapp.
-* replyed to support tickets and google group threads.
+* replied to support tickets and google group threads.

-Finaly, we deployed an option to review changes thanks to [@mensfeld](https://github.com/mensfeld); users can now compare differences between releases.
+Finaly, we [deployed an option to review changes](https://github.com/rubygems/rubygems.org/pull/2499) thanks to [@mensfeld](https://github.com/mensfeld), users can now compare differences between releases.

 In total, Rubygems.org gained [46 new commits](https://github.com/rubygems/rubygems.org/compare/master@%7B2020-10-01%7D...master@%7B2020-10-31%7D), contributed by 8 authors.
 There were 694 additions and 442 deletions across 63 files.